-An interested party or examiner may request for a trial to invalidate the registration for extension of a patent right due to any defect in the registration measure.
+An interested party or examiner may request a trial to invalidate the registration of an extension of a patent right.

 Trial to Confirm the Scope of Rights (Patent Act Article 135, Utility Model Act 33)

 A patentee or an interested person may request a trial to confirm the scope of a patent right.
-When a request for trial is filed to confirm the scope of a patent right, the confirmation shall apply to each claim if the patent contains two or more claims.
+When filing a petition to confirm the scope of at least two claims in a patent, a petition may be filed for each claim.

 Trial to Invalidate Corrections (Patent Act Article 137, Utility Model Act 33)